Professor Paul Lee reviewing MRI imaging for cartilage treatment planning

 ChondroFiller®

-ChondroFiller® is a sterile type I/III collagen scaffold injected as a liquid directly into a mapped cartilage defect under ultrasound guidance.
-Within minutes it sets into a gel that occupies the defect.
+ChondroFiller® is a sterile type I/III collagen scaffold injected as a liquid into the joint under ultrasound guidance.
+Within minutes it sets in place and coats the cartilage layer at the load-bearing bone surfaces, restoring the surface across the joint in a single delivery.

 The patient’s own cells then migrate into the scaffold and lay down new cartilage matrix over the following six to twelve months.
-ChondroFiller® supports natural cartilage regeneration; it does not mechanically cushion the joint.
+ChondroFiller® coats, protects and supports natural cartilage restoration; it does not mechanically cushion the joint.

 Arthrosamid®